lindylearn/unclutter/README.md

 I run this using node `v16.14.0` on Mac, then upload the bundled code to the Chrome and Mozilla extension stores manually.
 The bundling uses Rollup to create a somewhat readable output -- so feel free to check the released code in your browser's profile folder if you installed the extension.

-For hot reloading during development, run `yarn watch` and `npx web-ext run` in parallel.
+For hot reloading during development, run `yarn watch` and `yarn web-ext run` in parallel.

 ## Licence